pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 Define the configuration files of three EKS clusters as `cluster_1.yaml`, `cluster_2.yaml`, and `cluster_3.yaml`, and create three clusters using `eksctl`.

-1. Define the configuration file of Cluster 1, and create Cluster 1.
+1. Define the configuration file of cluster 1, and create cluster 1.

     1. Save the following content as `cluster_1.yaml`. `${cluster_1}` is the name of the EKS cluster. `${region_1}` is the Region that the EKS cluster is deployed in. `${cidr_block_1}` is the CIDR block for the VPC that the EKS cluster is deployed in.